demystifyfp/FsToolkit.ErrorHandling/gitbook/result/tryCreate.md

 ^b : (static member TryCreate : 'a -> Result< ^b, 'c>)
 ```

-This can be useful when constructing types for collecting construction validation errors associated with passed-in parameter names, as the example below demonstrate.
+This can be useful when constructing types for collecting construction result errors associated with passed-in parameter names, as the example below demonstrate.

 ## Examples